2021–22 NHL season: National

-This is the eighth season of the league's 12-year Canadian national broadcast rights deal with Sportsnet.
-This includes Sportnet's sub-licensing agreements to air Saturday Hockey Night in Canada games on CBC Television and French-language broadcasts on TVA Sports, and games streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service NHL Live.
-This season NHL Live will be available at no extra cost to subscribers of Sportsnet Now+.
-After a one-year hiatus due to the pandemic, the Hometown Hockey games have returned to Sportsnet's schedule, moving to Monday nights.
+This was the eighth season of the league's 12-year Canadian national broadcast rights deal with Sportsnet.
+This includes Sportnet's sub-licensing agreements to air Saturday Hockey Night in Canada (HNIC) games on CBC Television and French-language broadcasts on TVA Sports, and games streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service NHL Live.
+This season NHL Live was made available at no extra cost to subscribers of Sportsnet Now+.
+After a one-year hiatus due to the pandemic, the Hometown Hockey games returned to Sportsnet's schedule, moving to Monday nights.
+Saturday HNIC games aired across CBC, one or more of the four Sportsnet feeds, Sportsnet One, Sportsnet 360, or Citytv; decisions on network assignments were made on a week-by-week basis, and select HNIC games were simulcast on multiple networks.

 Personnel

 On September 21, 2021, Hockey Night in Canada/Sportsnet lead play-by-play announcer Jim Hughson announced his retirement from broadcasting.